Contents

 Is the stream recorded automatically?

 Yes!
-However, the recording has a 12 hour limit.
+However, each recording has a 12-hour limit.
 If your stream will run for longer than 12 hours, consider recording with a different platform through the RTMP player.

 Can I prevent the stream from being recorded?